-Samsung launches Galaxy A55 5G and Galaxy A35 5G in the UAE
+Samsung Launches Galaxy A55 5G And Galaxy A35 5G In The UAE

+(MENAFN- Mid-East) With first-time security features and a more vivid viewing experience, the new Galaxy A Series devices democratize mobile experiences for all.

-(MENAFN- BCW Global) Dubai, UAE, March 28, 2024 – Samsung Gulf Electronics today unveiled the Galaxy A55 5G and Galaxy A35 5G in the UAE.
-Both the smartphones demonstrate Samsung’s ongoing commitment to making the best of mobile innovations available to everyone.
-Both devices come with extensive security features such as Knox Vault, as well as new photography capabilities inspired by Galaxy’s flagship camera innovations and a stunning display that adjusts to users’ surroundings with Vision Booster.
+Dubai, UAE – Samsung Gulf Electronics today unveiled the Galaxy A55 5G and Galaxy A35 5G in the UAE.
+Both the smartphones demonstrate Samsung's ongoing commitment to making the best of mobile innovations available to everyone.
+Both devices come with extensive security features such as Knox Vault, as well as new photography capabilities inspired by Galaxy's flagship camera innovations and a stunning display that adjusts to users' surroundings with Vision Booster.

 With enhanced Nightography, Galaxy A55 5G takes clearer and more vibrant photos even in poor lighting conditions.
 That means every nighttime photo can reach epic new levels.
 Galaxy A55 5G's advanced AI Image Signal Processing (ISP) produces stunning low-light images never seen before on Galaxy A series.
 It's not just scenery that looks amazing.
 Night Portrait mode and 12-bit HDR video ensure the people in every image look great so that capturing memories with friends and family is never dependent on the perfect lighting.